open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 > [!WARNING]
 > Critical content demanding immediate user attention due to potential risks.

 The deprecated memory ballast extension has been removed from the default config.
-If you depend on this component you must manually configure `config.exentions` and `config.service.extensions` to include the memory ballast extension.
+If you depend on this component you must manually configure `config.extensions` and `config.service.extensions` to include the memory ballast extension.
 Setting `useGOMEMLIMIT` to `false` will no longer keep the memory ballast extension in the rendered collector config.

 ## 0.88.0 to 0.89.0